kencodest/Fun_Projects/README.md

-This is a repo where I code simple apps I stumble across
+This is a repo where I code simple app ideas I stumble across